HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

     * Find you UART device:
       `ls /dev/tty.*`
-      One of the devices should contain `usbserial`, that sould be the one.
-Copy it’s path.
+      One of the devices should contain `usbserial`, that should be the one.
+Copy its path.

     * Connect to the serial: